CMPSC-310-AI-Spring2023/challenge07-ai-team-1/outline.md

 Caption:

-As AI is becoming more prevalent in the classroom, educators are raising concerns around the impacts it will have on students' learning experience.
+As AI is becoming more prevalent in the classroom, educators are raising concerns about the impacts it will have on students' learning experiences.
 Some concerns that are frequently brought up are:

 - AI takes away the opportunity to think critically through problems.
-- AI sucks the creativity our of the classroom.
+- AI sucks the creativity out of the classroom.
-- Students will become to reliant on technology and AI.
+- Students will become too reliant on technology and AI.
-- The accuracy and bias of AI is uncertain.
+- The accuracy and bias of AI are uncertain.

 But is AI really all that bad?
 Today we are going to take a deeper dive into some of the benefits and challenges of integrating AI into the education system.